maximilian-gelbrecht/MCBB.jl/docs/src/basic_usage.md

 # Basic Usage

 In the following we will show how the library works on two example, a logistic map and a first order Kuramoto network.
+All important routines and functions also have docstrings that can be either viewed in the reference here in this documentation or by using Julia's regular help interface (first typing "?" and then the name of the function).

 First, we import the library and all other packages that we need to set up the systems.